sagebind/rote/README.md

 This will compile Rote along with a downloaded Lua 5.3 interpreter.

+### Ubuntu 16.04 Specific

+You may need to install `libreadline6-dev` before compiling.

 ## Usage
 To use Rote in your project, create a `Rotefile` in your project root.
 A `Rotefile` is a valid Lua script and should contain valid Lua code.
 Below is an example `Rotefile`: